ianrathbone/Canduits.Azure.Functions.DependencyInjection/README.md

-# Canduits.Azure.Functions.NetCore.DependencyInjection
+# Canduits.Azure.Functions.DependencyInjection
-Simplistic Microsoft.Extensions.DependencyInjection implementation exposing a binding attribute for use with functions
+Simplistic Microsoft.Extensions.DependencyInjection implementation exposing a binding attribute for use with Azure Functions in NetCore 2.1